 - 1. There must be at least one head referee and two line judges. - 2.
 There must be one scorekeeper and one timekeeper.
 A second timekeeper shall be responsible for penalties and act as a spotter. - a.
-SONM Chapter competitions use the following personnel: 2 competition officials, 1 timer, 1 penalty tracker, 1 penalty timers, 1 substitution monitor, and 2 line judges.
+SONM Chapter competitions use the following personnel: 2 competition officials, 2 line judges, 1 table ref, one time/scoreboard keeper and 1 book keeper.

-SECTION E - RULES OF COMPETITION
+SECTION E-RULES OF COMPETITION